pixelgrade/rosa-lite/readme.txt

 Author URI: https://pixelgrade.com/
 Contributors: pixelgrade, babbardel, vlad.olaru, razvanonofrei
 Description: This is the free version of Rosa, the #1 best selling restaurant WordPress theme, built to help small businesses shape an appealing online experience.
 It's packed with a parallax effect to grab attention, an online food menu so people can discover your offering, an easy to customize interface without using code, and a responsive design to address people on the go.
 This theme's versatility allows it to be used in a wide range of industries, making it the perfect theme if you own a business.
 No matter if it's a restaurant, beauty salon, house rental, hotel, coffee shop, or any other type of small business, this theme will fit your needs perfectly.
-Version: 1.0.0
+Version: 1.0.1
 License: GNU General Public License v3.0
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Text Domain: rosa-lite
 Domain Path: /languages/
-Tags: food-and-drink, two-columns, right-sidebar, custom-menu, featured-images, translation-ready, threaded-comments Requires PHP: 5.3.0
+Tags: food-and-drink, two-columns, right-sidebar, custom-menu, featured-images, translation-ready, threaded-comments, rtl-language-support, custom-logo, editor-style
+Requires PHP: 5.3.0
 Requires at least: 4.9.9
 Tested up to: 5.2.2